 Who Are We?

-As the principals of Graze, Allen Freund, Julianna Doherty and Aaron Harris came together because of their shared passion for sustainable local agriculture.
+As the principals of Graze, Allen Freund and Julianna Doherty came together because of their shared passion for sustainable local agriculture.
 Coming together from diverse backgrounds they have a shared vision to re-engage families with farmers and create a relationship where people can truely feel comfortable knowing the origin of their food.
-Julianna is a mother of 4 busy children, Allen has spent 30-years promoting and distributing local agriculture and is the current President of Vermont Fresh Network, and Aaron was raised in Middlebury, spent many years away and is now back to raise his kids on Monument Farms Chocolate milk.
+Julianna is a mother of 4 busy children and Allen has spent 30-years promoting and distributing local agriculture and is the current President of Vermont Fresh Network.

 Founder Julianna Doherty's passion for food started with her Italian-American grandparents (Nonnie and Boom).
 She would spend afternoons after school rolling fresh pasta, making ravioli and pasta fagioli.
 Julianna a was raised outside Boston and after graduating from college worked for Acceture as a process consultant on projects in North America and Europe.
 After getting married she and her husband moved to Brasil where they had 3 of their 4 children over 5 years.
 When her family moved back from Brasil they moved to Bristol, Vermont, where they chose to raise their children.
 When Julianna was pregnant with her 4th child, friends from Connecticut came to Vermont to visit and returned home with full coolers of meat, cheese and dairy.
 Julianna's wheels started turning....why couldn't we deliver these farm fresh products that are simple staples here in Vermont to people who love them in Connecticut and Boston.
 Graze was born; on a simple mission to deliver farm-fresh-food direct-to-consumers.
 After a short time, it became apparent that customers not only wanted fresh produce, meats and dairy, but they wanted it to be easy to use; chopped, prepared, and delivered with sauce and recipes to make farm fresh cooking easy and convenient for real life.